 Systematic Review of Evidence

 We provide structured and targeted literature reviews (e.g. burden of illness, unmet needs assessments, health technology assessment (HTA)).
-Also, we can provide systematic reviews and interpretation of clinical and economic evidence to answer all kind of research questions.
+Also, we can provide systematic reviews and interpretations of clinical and economic evidence to answer all kinds of research questions.
 In order to quantify the value of new health care technologies, we perform network meta-analyses and indirect treatment comparisons.

 What is included